bianca9901/hangman/README.md

 Prepare yourself to get focused.
 Whether you choose to play solo or in a group, the Hangman Game guarantees hours of fun while at the same time expanding your vocabulary!

-The site can be accessed by this [link](https://bianca9901.github.io/cheers-quiz/)
+The application can be accessed by this [link](https://bianca9901.github.io/cheers-quiz/)

+The sites repository can be accesed by this[]link

 ![Different screens](documentation/images/different-screens.png)